ccstan99/ccstan99.github.io/_posts/2022-12-01-goattack-poster.md

 ## Reworked Figures

 To better communicate the research findings, I reworked images from previous presentations and figures, particularly focusing on clarifying the **threat model** and the concept of **non-transitivity** with the unexpected result: If play were transitive, Human players would not beat Adversary!
-Other visual cues such as changing the clothing color and adjusting the direction of the cap helped avoid the characters resemblence to a cop and thug.
 Finally, I incorporated images generated from different Go board configurations to showcase various strategies we employed during testing.

 | after | before |
 | :---: | :----: |